Brain-like Variational Inference: Extended Discussion

+\paragraph{The serial scaling hypothesis.} These results align with the emerging \textit{serial scaling hypothesis} \cite{liu2025serialscaling}, which posits that many challenging problems in machine learning, particularly those involving reasoning, planning, sequential decision-making, or physical simulation, are \say{inherently serial.} Such problems possess computational dependencies that resist parallelization, meaning that simply scaling parallel compute (e.g., model width) is insufficient.

+Therefore, progress fundamentally requires scaling \textit{serial computation}: increasing the number of sequential processing steps (e.g., recurrent iterations or model depth).
+This perspective suggests the benefits of iterative methods might stem not just from mimicking biological processes, but from fulfilling a fundamental computational requirement for certain task classes.

+\paragraph{Re-evaluating the computational trade-off.} Our runtime analysis (\cref{sec:appendix:runtime-comparison}) challenges the assumption that iterative inference is prohibitively slow at test time.
+Iterative models reached amortized-level performance within comparable wall-clock times (especially with large-batch parallelization), then continued refining to achieve substantially better reconstruction-sparsity trade-offs.
+The primary cost is training time---roughly $2\times$ longer than amortized models (\cref{sec:appendix:compute-details})---which is understandable given their increased effective depth, interpretable as training deeper ResNets with shared parameters (\cref{fig:encoder_unrolled}).
+This suggests that iterative models are particularly well-suited for applications where inference quality and generalization are central, and the one-time cost of longer training is acceptable.

-Despite these efficiency challenges, we find reasons to be optimistic.
-The growing adoption of iterative inference techniques in large-scale commercial models has shifted research attention toward optimizing such methods.
-Recent advances in hardware acceleration \cite{dao2022flashattention, gu2024mamba}, specialized architectures for recurrent computation \cite{beck2024xlstm, schmied2025xlstmrobotics}, and algorithmic improvements for iterative processes \cite{pope2023efficiently, Chen2023SpeculativeSampling} suggest that the efficiency gap may narrow substantially in the coming years.
+Despite these encouraging runtime results, the general efficiency of iterative methods remains an active area of research.
+The growing adoption of iterative techniques in large-scale commercial models has spurred optimization efforts.
+Recent advances in hardware acceleration \cite{dao2022flashattention, gu2024mamba}, specialized architectures for recurrent computation \cite{beck2024xlstm, schmied2025xlstmrobotics}, and algorithmic improvements for iterative processes \cite{pope2023efficiently, Chen2023SpeculativeSampling} suggest that the efficiency gap may narrow in the coming years.

-The fundamental question remains whether the generalization advantages of iterative inference will continue to justify its computational costs as both approaches evolve.
+The fundamental question remains whether the generalization advantages of iterative inference, increasingly supported by both empirical results and theoretical arguments, will continue to justify any remaining computational costs as both approaches evolve.